-The Certificates have not been and will not be registered under the Securities Act or with any securities regulatory authority of any state of the United States, and may not be offered or sold within the United States except pursuant to an exemption from, or in transactions not subject to, the registration requirements of the Securities Act and applicable state securities laws.

-The Certificates are being offered and sold in offshore transactions in reliance on Regulation S. The Certificate Subscription Agreement provides that the Joint Lead Managers may directly or through their respective U.S. broker-dealer affiliates arrange for the offer and resale of the Certificates within the United States only to QIBs in reliance on Rule 144A.
+The Notes have not been and will not be registered under the Securities Act and, subject to certain exceptions, may not be offered or sold within the United States except pursuant to an exemption from, or in a transaction not subject to, the registration requirements of the Securities Act.
+Accordingly, the Notes are being offered and sold only (a) outside the United States under the Securities Act in offshore transactions in reliance on, and in compliance with, Regulation S and (b) in the United States to a limited number of QIBs as defined in Rule 144A under the Securities Act in connection with resales by the Joint Lead Managers, in reliance on, and in compliance with, Rule 144A.

-In addition, until 40 days after the commencement of the offering of any Certificates, an offer or sale of Certificates within the United States by a dealer, whether or not participating in this offering, may violate the registration requirements of the Securities Act if such offer or sale is made otherwise than in accordance with Rule 144A or another exemption from registration under the Securities Act.
-See "Transfer Restrictions" for a description of other restrictions on the transfer or the Certificates.
+In addition, until 40 days after the later of the commencement of the offering and the Closing Date, an offer or sale of Notes within the United States by any dealer (whether or not participating in the offering of the Notes) may violate the registration requirements of the Securities Act if such offer or sale is made otherwise than in accordance with Rule 144A.